Salesforce Licensing

 $75

-Digital Engagement add-on per user per month on Enterprise Edition
+Digital Engagement add-on per user/month on Enterprise.

 120 MB

-Data storage per user on Unlimited vs 20 MB on Enterprise (6×)
+Data storage per user on Unlimited vs 20 MB on Enterprise (6x).

 Why Service Cloud Is a Different Decision Than Sales Cloud

-If you have already read our Sales Cloud Enterprise vs Unlimited comparison, you may assume the Service Cloud decision follows the same logic.
+If you have read the Sales Cloud Enterprise vs Unlimited comparison, you may assume the Service Cloud decision follows the same logic.
 It does not.
 The edition choice for Service Cloud involves a fundamentally different set of considerations, because the features bundled into Service Cloud Unlimited are operationally critical for contact centre environments in ways that the Sales Cloud Unlimited extras are not for most sales teams.

-Three Service Cloud-specific capabilities are included in Unlimited but require separate add-on purchases on Enterprise, and each of them affects the core operating model of a customer service organisation:
+Three Service Cloud-specific capabilities are included in Unlimited but require separate add-on purchases on Enterprise, and each of them affects the core operating model of a customer service organisation.

 The Service Cloud edition decision is fundamentally a question of contact centre operating model.
-If your organisation delivers customer service through digital channels, relies on a knowledge base for case deflection, or operates outside business hours, the Unlimited-specific features are not premium extras—they are core service delivery infrastructure.
+If your organisation delivers customer service through digital channels, relies on a knowledge base for case deflection, or operates outside business hours, the Unlimited-specific features are not premium extras.
+They are core service delivery infrastructure.

 Feature-by-Feature Comparison: Service Cloud Specifics